MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemAdminGuide.md

 - If an alert message has appeared stating the name of the table, you can begin the data recovery checklist immediately.

-- If unusual results on a report indicate a table that a table requires maintenance, refer to the sample reports provided with the module to see which table groups' data is printed in that report.
+- If unusual results on a report indicate that a table requires maintenance, refer to the sample reports provided with the module to see which table groups' data is printed in that report.

 - If you're having trouble opening a window, use the Window Descriptions window (Microsoft Dynamics GP menu \>\> Tools \>\> Resource Descriptions